How to Put an Internship on Your Resume

 Why You Should Include Internships on Your Resume

 Often, recent graduates lack professional experience to highlight on their resumes, making it difficult for hiring managers to ascertain their preparedness for a role.
 Internship experience can demonstrate to prospective employers that you are dedicated and eager to learn.

-By participating in internships while in college, recent graduates can signal to employers that they used their time wisely and learned outside the classroom.
+By participating in internships in college, recent grads can signal to employers that they used their time wisely and learned outside the classroom.
 Whether a student took on a paid or unpaid internship, they still had the opportunity to put their learning into action and gain skills that can transfer to future roles.

 When to Include Internships on Your Resume